 KINDERHORN |

 Maureen and Stuart Horner of the Kinderhorn Norwegian Elkhounds purchased their first elkhound, Taroscken Tina (Tara), in 1978.
 They joined the British Elkhound Club (later the Norwegian Elkhound Club of Great Britain) in the same year.
-To date they have owned or bred six UK Champions and currently own one bitch (Bella), from a line which they have owned through three generations (with a fourth being resident at Conrick) and also co-own and campaign a very beautiful male import (Kobi), who gained his UK title in 2017.
+To date they have owned or bred six UK Champions and until recently owned one bitch (Bella), from a line which they have owned through three generations (with a fourth being resident at Conrick) and also co-owned and campaigned a very beautiful male import (Kobi), who gained his UK title in 2017.
+Bella died in 2023 and Kobi followed her the next year, marking the last of the elkhounds at Kinderhorn after 46 years in the breed.

 Maureen is an experienced judge at Open Show level, having previously judged the Norwegian Elkhound Association of Scotland's Open Show and the Norwegian Elkhound Club of Great Britain's Open Show.
 She has now retired from judging.